Psychiatrist (MD) – A psychiatrist is a medical doctor who has completed medical school and a residency in Psychiatry.

 Licensed Clinical Social Worker and Licensed Clinical Social Worker Associate (LCSW/LCSWAs) – Social workers have attained a Master’s degree in social work from a CSWE (Council on Social Work Education) accredited university with a specific clinical focus.
 LCSWs additionally have two-years post MSW supervised clinical practice and satisfactory passing score on the ASWB’s (Association of Social Work Board) Comprehensive Clinical Social Work Examination demonstrating clinical competency.
 LCSWs with two years post-licensure experience are also able to function as clinical supervisors providing supervision to LCSW-A’s.

-Licensed Professional Counselor and Licensed Professional Counselor Associate (LPC/LPCAs)-Licensed Professional Counselors have attained a Master’s degree in counselling, counselor education, school counseling, psychology, or clinical mental health counseling.
-LPCs and LPCAs have also passed the NCE (National Counselor Examination) or the NCMHCE (National Clinical Mental Health Counselors Exam) which examines competency in understanding of the counseling profession.
+Licensed Clinical Mental Health Counselor/Associate (LCMHC/LCMHC-As)-Licensed Clinical Mental Health Counselors have attained a Master’s degree in counseling, counselor education, school counseling, psychology, or clinical mental health counseling.
+LCMHCs and LCMHCAs have also passed the NCE (National Counselor Examination) or the NCMHCE (National Clinical Mental Health Counselors Exam) which examines competency in understanding of the counseling profession.